 Antique shop offers a trip through history

-New Orleans' Royal Street is filled with antique shops, but M.S.
+AUSTIN AMERICAN-STATESMAN, April 2012-- New Orleans' Royal Street is filled with antique shops, but M.S.
 Rau Antiques has been plying the trade for 100 years at 630 Royal Street, through hurricanes and economic downturns.
-I dropped in recently and was amazed at what I found. the place qualifiies as a museum, with many of the antiques and art objects from the 18th century.
+I dropped in recently and was amazed at what I found. the place qualifies as a museum, with many of the antiques and art objects from the 18th century.
 From the street, the shop looks small, but it's an entire block deep.
-Antique and highly polished sterling silver and chandeliers sparkle fiercely.
+Highly polished sterling silver and antique chandeliers sparkle fiercely.
 There's a huge collection of antique canes, along with vintage typewriters and cash registers, highly polished and in mint condition.
 The gallery boasts a collection of paintings by Winston Churchill, along with works of masters such as Vincent van Gogh.
 A back room is filled with 18th and 19th century furniture — and a knight on horseback.
 Seriously.